There are billions of websites live right now and each one is fighting for survival.

 Here are the benefits of using Cloudflare for your WordPress website:

 1. Free SSL

-If your website has sensitive information, you must have SSL.
+If your website has sensitive information, you must have an SSL.
 It matters not what website you have since SSL isn’t exclusive for eCommerce.
 If your site is accessible over HTTPS, your data has encryption from your visitors’ computers to your server.

 2. DNS Security

 Cloudflare allows you to add DNS security to your domain.
 You can do this by enabling the Domain Name System Security Extension (DNSSEC).
 This feature decreases your vulnerability for request forgery.

 If you have little technical expertise, worry not.
 It’s easy to enable this feature since all you need is to go to the DNS tab and press the blue Enable DNSSEC button.

 Does your website come with lots of images?
 If so, Cloudflare has the Polish feature that aids in optimizing their file size to speed up their loading times.
 You have the option to pick between lossless and lossy compression.

 Polish also supports WebP compression, but it’s only available if you have a PRO plan and above.
 Regardless, this is a great feature for eCommerce websites with lots of images for their products.